aryumka/BigInteger.kt/README.md

 Therefore it uses String when calculating so we don't have to worry about overflows.

 And as we all can expect, it's inevitably slower than any other number type calculations.
-Taking that into an account, the BigInteger I've created takes O(n) for both addition and subtraction, for multiplication O(n^2) and lastly for division, in worst case, O(n^3) of time complexity.
-I took standard grade-school approaches(basically the one learn in elementary school).
+Taking that into an account, the BigInteger I've created takes O(n) for both addition and subtraction, for multiplication O(n^2) and lastly for division, in worst case, O(n^3) of time complexity, since I took standard grade-school approaches which I hopefully can replace with more efficient algorithm.

 ## Features
 - [x] Addition